torryatco/Basilica/readme.md

 }
 ```

-Finally, by moving using display grid to the body selector, we can use [grid areas](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-areas) to define our layout:
+Finally, by moving display grid to the body selector, we can use [grid areas](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-areas) to define our layout:

 ```css
 @media (min-width: 600px) {